I have a confession. Promise not to judge???

 And here are the Vanilla Macaroons with the Chocolate Ganache Filling.
 If I hadn’t eaten so much plain ganache I would have been able to fill at least 2 dozen more Macaroons…. whoops.
 Luckily my boyfriend prefers them plain!

-Macaroons are surpringly easy to make – although I am fairly certain mine were not perfect (for example the top is supposed to be smooth and mine clearly are far from smooth – might have had something to do with grinding my own almond flour?)
+Macaroons are surprisingly easy to make – although I am fairly certain mine were not perfect (for example the top is supposed to be smooth and mine clearly are far from smooth – might have had something to do with grinding my own almond flour?)
 But hey, it was my first time – not too shabby!!